-One of our favorite places to travel with toddlers was Switzerland, and while we didn’t do a blog post specifically when they were toddlers, this was a place we returned again and again with kids.
+One of our favorite places to travel with toddlers was Switzerland, and while we didn’t do a blog post specifically when they were toddlers, this was a place full of nature where we returned again and again with kids.

 Hawaii is also sure to delight!